Rudolph W. Menger

 - Gustav P. Menger — brother and president

-- Theodore J. Menger — brother and Treasurer
+- Theodore J. Menger — brother, Treasurer, and 301 Primera co-resident in later years

 - Minnie Menger Schlosser — sister and VP